craigh411/FileUploader/README.md

 - Option to automatically create unique filenames
 - Filename sanitisation

+## Installing

+The easiest way to install is via Composer:

+`composer require craigh/file-uploader`

+or you can add `craigh/file-uploader` to your composer.json file and run `composer update`

+If you don't use composer then you can of course just clone the repository, download the zip file or copy and paste the code in to your project.

 ## Usage

 The FileUploader accepts a FileUploader\File object.
 You can easily retrieve an instance by passing the $_FILES['Your_field_name'] variable into the getInstance() method: